-This Official Statement (including the cover page and Appendices A through E attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$300,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 2017, Series E (the "Series 2017E Bonds"), its \$300,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 2017, Series F (the "Series 2017F Bonds" and together with the Series 2017E Bonds, "New Money Bonds") and its \$215,245,000 aggregate principal amount of General Obligation Refunding Bonds, 2017 Series E (the "Refunding Bonds," and together with the New Money Bonds, the "Bonds").
+This Official Statement (including the cover page and Appendices A through E attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$250,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 2018, Series C (the "Series 2018C Bonds"), and its \$275,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 2018, Series D (the "Series 2018D Bonds" and, together with the Series 2018C Bonds, the "Bonds").
 The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
 However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES - Limitations on Tax Revenues."

-The New Money Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
-See "The Bonds - Application of New Money Proceeds."
-The Refunding Bonds are being issued to advance refund certain general obligation bonds, as set forth in "The Bonds - Plan of Finance" and in Appendix D - Table of Refunded Bonds.
+The Bonds are being issued to finance certain authorized capital projects of the Commonwealth.
+See "THE BONDS - Application of New Money Proceeds of the Bonds."